Originally written by Vanessa Pike-Russell

 This wireless combo unit is a great option for you tank:

 Water Ager or Conditioners are very important if the quality of water is not suitable for use with fish in an aquarium and most tap water is not.
-It is important to removes harmful substances from tap water such as chlorine, chloramines and heavy metals, which can make hermit crabs ill.
+It is important to remove harmful substances from tap water such as chlorine, chloramines and heavy metals, which can make hermit crabs ill.
 Chloramines cannot be removed by leaving the water sitting out for 24 hours as previously suggested.

 A sea water solution is recommended for the “Ocean Water” pool within your tank.
 Iodized salt, or table salt, should never be used for the ocean water pond.
 You should use a salt mix intended for salt water aquariums and mix according to package directions for fish.
 Fresh water salt is not the same and does not meet the needs of land hermit crabs.

 Extras – Optional extras